ssanskriti-25/Face_Recognition_Project/README.md

 # Project Description

 This is face recognition project which is used to mark the attendance of the students in schools and colleges.
-The entire code is written in python and to detect the face firstly i have stored the data of some students in the 'Images' folder and named their images with their actual name.
+The entire code is written in python and for storing the data csv file is used and tkinter is used for the gui part and to detect the face firstly i have stored the data of some students in the 'Images' folder and named their images with their actual name.
 The images saved get encoded and then during the detection process the webcam opens and then based on the encodings the name of the student will be shown in the rectangular box at the bottom of the face of the student.
 After the detection process, the data get stored in the attendence.csv file of that particular day.

 # Steps to Run the Project